Adopting from Korea

 South Korea, officially known as the Republic of Korea, is home to nearly

-49 million.
+49 million residents.
 The country is highly homogeneous.
 The official language is Korean, but English is often taught in junior and senior high schools.
 Christian religions and Buddhism are widely practiced.

 WHFC has helped place more than 4,300 children from Korea.
-Holt Children’s Services (HCS), the oldest and largest placement agency in Korea, has been our partner for more than 38 years.
+Holt Children’s Services (HCS), the oldest and largest placement agency in Korea, has been our partner for 40 years.

 The following applicants are eligible for the WHFC Korea Adoption Program.
 Please note that eligibility requirements for adoptive parents are usually determined by adoption officials in the child’s birth country, not WHFC.

 Married Heterosexual Couples Age 25-45